evil-shrike/artifactory-client/README.md

-# Programmatic usage
+## Programmatic usage

-## Creating
+### Creating
-For interacting with Artifactory you need to create a instance of ArtifactoryClient passing it the base url of your Artifactory.
+For interacting with Artifactory you need to create a instance of ArtifactoryClient with the base url of your Artifactory server.
-If base url of your Artifactory instance includes path you need to include it as well.
+If base url of your Artifactory instance includes a path you need to include it as well.
 ```js
 constructor(url: string, options?)
 ```